-- (4) Carriers must indicate in a clear manner on their enrollee identification cards whether an enrollee's health plan is subject to the requirements of this act and may accomplish this by indicating that the enrollee's health plan is fully insured. - (5) A health care provider, hospital, or ambulatory surgical facility may not require a patient at any time, for any procedure, service, or supply, to sign or execute by electronic means, any document that would attempt to avoid, waive, or alter any provision of this section. - (6) This section shall only apply to health care providers or facilities providing services to members of entities administering a self-funded group health plan and its plan members if the entity has elected to participate in sections 6 through 8 of this act as provided in section 23 of this act. - (7) An entity administering a self-funded group health plan that has elected to participate in this section pursuant to section 23 of this act, shall comply with the provisions of subsections (1)(a) and (d), (2), and (3) of this section.

-NEW SECTION.
-Sec.
-8. (1)(a) Notwithstanding RCW 48.43.055, if good faith negotiation, as described in section 7 of this act does

-1 not result in resolution of the dispute, a carrier, out-of-network provider, or out-of-network facility may initiate arbitration to 2 3 determine a commercially reasonable payment amount.
-To initiate arbitration, the carrier, provider, or facility must provide written 4 notification to the commissioner and the noninitiating party no later 5 6 than ten calendar days following completion of the period of good faith negotiation under section 7 of this act.
-The notification to 7 the noninitiating party must state the initiating party's final 8 offer.
-No later than thirty calendar days following receipt of the 9 notification, the noninitiating party must provide its final offer to 10 the initiating party.
-The parties may reach an agreement on 11 12 reimbursement during this time and before the arbitration proceeding.
+- (4) A health care provider, hospital, or ambulatory surgical facility may not require a patient at any time, for any procedure, service, or supply, to sign or execute by electronic means, any document that would attempt to avoid, waive, or alter any provision of this section. - (5) This section shall only apply to health care providers or facilities providing services to members of entities administering a self-funded group health plan and its plan members if the entity has elected to participate in sections 6 through 8 of this act as provided in section 23 of this act. - (6) An entity administering a self-funded group health plan that has elected to participate in this section pursuant to section 23 of this act, shall comply with the provisions of subsections (1)(a) and (d), (2), and (3) of this section. - Sec.
+8. (1)(a) If good faith negotiation, as 31 NEW SECTION. described in section 7 of this act does not result in resolution of 32 the dispute, a carrier, out-of-network provider, or out-of-network 33 facility may initiate arbitration to determine a commercially 34 35 reasonable payment amount.
+To initiate arbitration, the carrier, provider, or facility must provide written notification to the 36 commissioner and the noninitiating party no later than ten calendar 37 days following completion of the period of good faith negotiation 38 under section 7 of this act.
+The notification to the noninitiating 39 party must state the initiating party's final offer.
+No later than thirty calendar days following receipt of the notification, the noninitiating party must provide its final offer to the initiating party.
+The parties may reach an agreement on reimbursement during this time and before the arbitration proceeding.